-However, the brave troops that were picked of the job were commonly the shortest grunts in the platoon — for obvious reasons.
+However, the brave troops that were picked for the job were commonly the shortest grunts in the platoon — for obvious reasons.

 It's well-known that dogs are great at detecting IEDs in modern warfare, but they weren't too good at sniffing out the many booby traps placed by the North Vietnamese around tunnel entrances.

 If a soldier took enemy contact, their training taught them to adjust their rate of fire.
-Instead of firing multiple shots, the troop would commonly fire single shots to confuse the enemy, leaving them puzzled as to how many rounds they had left.
+Instead of firing multiple shots, the troop would commonly fire single shots, making use of echoes to confuse the enemy.
+After deafening shots rang out and reverberated off of tunnel walls, the enemy would left puzzled as to how many rounds they had left.

-1. To wear a gas mask, or not to wear a gas mask
+4. To wear a gas mask or not to wear a gas mask...

 When entering a tunnel, many troops decided against wearing gas masks as they obstructed breathing and vision.
 Although crawling into a wall of gas was a possibility, many "tunnel rats" chose to take their chances.